Slavery and Human Trafficking Statement for the 2022 Financial Year

 We use a wide range of suppliers who supply goods for sale, provide services at events, and support our operations.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the group’s slavery and human trafficking statement for the financial year ending 31 December 2021.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the group’s slavery and human trafficking statement for the financial year ending 31 December 2022.
+It was approved by the board on 12 May 2023.

 *Inspop.com Limited, Zoopla Limited and Uswitch Limited fall within the scope of section 54(2) of the Act